abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 As we practice, we come to realize what works for us will change, depending on conditions.
-Simply because something worked today doesn’t mean it’s going to work tomorrow,and what didn’t work in the past may work for us now.
+Simply because something worked today doesn’t mean it’s going to work tomorrow, and what didn’t work in the past may work for us now.
 This makes it necessary to adapt and experiment.
 Ajahn Chah used to repeat a quote from one of his teachers, Ajahn Tong Rat, who taught that the practice is very straightforward and easy: “If the